slipguru/l1l2py/README.md

 ```

 ## Try L1L2py
-**l1l2py** can be applied both to regression and classification problems.
+**l1l2py** can be used to solve both regression and classification problems.

 ### Regression
 ```python